How to Install Paperless-ngx on a VPS

 cd ~/paperless

-It is not necessary to use the latest major version as long as there are security updates.
-You must also check whether the latest version is supported at all.
+It is also not strictly necessary to always use the latest major version as long as security updates are available for your current version.
+Always check whether the latest version is supported by your other components (if relevant).

 Conclusion

 Congratulations!
-You have installed Paperless-ngx on a VPS.
-Now you can access your documents from anywhere and manage them securely.
+You have successfully installed Paperless-ngx on a VPS.
+You can now securely access your documents from anywhere and manage them efficiently.
 If you have any questions or comments, feel free to leave them in the comments.